 But let’s look inside the cupboards around the main sink.

 Hi there!
 I’m Rachel Jones, and I founded Nourishing Minimalism in 2012 at the beginning of my minimalist journey.
-If you're looking for encouragement in your journey, I go live in my FREE Facebook Groups every weekday- feel free to join me there: Nourishing Minimalism Facebook Group and I share videos each week on YouTube
+If you're looking for encouragement in your journey, I created a FREE Facebook Group - feel free to join me there: Nourishing Minimalism Facebook Group and I share videos each week on YouTube